wootfish/theseus.dht/doc/index.md

 Response: `{}`

-### `get_info`
+#### `info`

-Used to ask a remote peer to describe themself to the querying node.
-The reply contains a dictionary encoding information such as the remote node's ID, their local content Bloom filter, a protocol version or details on specific features they do or don't support, and so on.
+Used for metadata exchange between peers.
+The reply contains a dictionary encoding information such as the remote node's ID, version info, and so on.

 By default, all available data is returned.
 The querying peer may limit the data returned by including the optional `keys` argument in their query and providing a comprehensive list of keys desired.
 This prevents large data like Bloom filters from being transmitted unnecessarily.
 The querying peer may also report that its own info has changed (such as would happen when a node changes ID or when files are added to its cache) by including an optional `advertise` key.